Word@Work, Let God's Word energise your working day!

 Matthew 22:15-17

-Jesus never tried to trap people, but His enemies tried to trap Him.
-Ultimately, they expressed their hatred in a night-time arrest, followed by an unfair trial without true evidence being presented leading to a corrupt sentence, physical violence and death.
-They hated Jesus so much that they wanted Him physically out of the way.
+Jesus had integrity (John 19:4), but His enemies tried to snare Him by getting Him to say things that would incriminate Himself.
+Ultimately, their plans were not so subtle - they expressed their hatred in a night-time arrest, followed by an unfair trial without true evidence being presented leading to a corrupt sentence, physical violence and death.
+They hated Jesus so much that they wanted Him dead.

 Divine Answers Are Never A Compromise